Repair of Cyclodialysis Clefts

 Signs and Symptoms

 The presence of a cyclodialysis cleft should be suspected in any eye with hypotony following recent surgery or trauma after all other causes have been ruled out.
 Other common causes of postoperative hypotony include wound leaks, overfiltering blebs, choroidal effusions, retinal detachment, and aqueous suppression due to active inflammation or prior use of aqueous suppressants.
-Free communication between the anterior chamber and the suprachoroidal space is created by the cyclodialysis cleft, often result-ing in hypotony.
-The intraocular pressure (IOP) frequently is quite low (<5 mm Hg), resulting in secondary complications such as shallow anterior chamber, induced hyperopia, cataract progression, choroidal effusion, optic disc edema, and hypotony maculopathy.
+Free communication between the anterior chamber and the suprachoroidal space is created by the cyclodialysis cleft, often resulting in hypotony.
+Associated iris injuries are not uncommon.
+(Figure 1) The intraocular pressure (IOP) frequently is quite low (<5 mm Hg), resulting in secondary complications such as shallow anterior chamber, induced hyperopia, cataract progression, choroidal effusion, optic disc edema, and hypotony maculopathy.
 If untreated, it may result in permanent vision loss or phthisis.
 The incidence of hypotony is dependent on the flow rate between the anterior chamber and the suprachoroidal space, which is unrelated to the size of the cyclodialysis cleft.
 Typical presenting symptoms include eye pain, tenderness, and blurred vision.

 Various techniques may be used to identify a cyclodialysis cleft.
 It is important to identify the full extent of the cyclodialysis cleft and the total number of clefts to achieve complete repair of the cleft or clefts.